A Select List of Our Authors

 Grescoe

 Award-winning journalist and social critic.
-Author of STRAPHANGER: Saving Our Cities and Ourselves from the Automobile (Times Books); BOTTOMFEEDER:
+Author of SHANGHAI GRAND: Forbidden Love and International Intrigue in a Doomed World; STRAPHANGER: Saving Our Cities and Ourselves from the Automobile; BOTTOMFEEDER:

 and the Mavis Gallant Prize. author website